jorisvandenbossche/course-python-geospatial/notebooks/13-raster-processing.md

 * The `fig, ax = plt.subplots(figsize=(15, 15))` is a convenient shortcut to prepare a Matplotlib Figure and Axes.
 * Make sure to define the `crs="EPSG:31370"` for contextily.
-* `where(...)` is a powerfull way to exclude data as it - by default - adds Nan values for piels where the condition is not True.
+* `where(...)` is a powerfull way to exclude data as it - by default - adds NaN values for piels where the condition is not True.
 </details>

 </div>